Speed Racer

 Zimmer

 The Whole Wide World: (Harry Gregson-Williams) Robert E. Howard was one of the more inspired fantasy writers of a generation, conjuring such famous serial characters as Conan the Barbarian, Kull the Conquerer, and Red Sonja.
-His youthful, platonic relationship with writer Novalyne Price Ellis is the subject of the story for The Whole Wide World, with the three-year friendship between writers recalled many decades later by the still-living Ellis.
-The tumultuous, but undeniably sweet relationship between the two was strained if only because Ellis enjoyed writing about naturalistic topics while Howard was, well, stuck in the imaginary land of Conan.
+His youthful, platonic relationship with writer Novalyne Price Ellis is the subject of the story for the 1996 movie The Whole Wide World, with the three-year friendship between writers recalled many decades later by the still-living Ellis.
+The tumultuous but undeniably sweet relationship between the two was strained if only because Ellis enjoyed writing about naturalistic topics while Howard was obnoxiously stuck in the imaginary land of Conan.
 Ellis' book of romantic recollection, "One Who Walked Alone," was several years in the translation to the big screen, and while embraced with critical success (especially in response to a strong early performance by actress Renee Zellweger) at the time of its release, The Whole Wide World was actually seen by very few people.
-Director Dan Ireland asked his friend and collaborator Hans Zimmer to compose the music for film, and although Zimmer accepted, he introduced Harry Gregson-Williams as the artist would compose the majority of music for the film.
-Gregson-Williams was mainly an arranger who was quickly rising up the ranks of Media Ventures artists (much like Nick Glennie-Smith at the time) and doing much of the writing duties for Zimmer.
-The intriguing aspect of The Whole Wide World is that unlike other Zimmer co-credited projects in which the maestro writes a theme/cue or two, Zimmer did nothing for The Whole Wide World.
+Director Dan Ireland asked his friend and collaborator Hans Zimmer to compose the music for film, and although Zimmer accepted the assignment, he introduced Harry Gregson-Williams as the artist would actually compose the music for the film.
+Gregson-Williams was mainly an arranger who was quickly rising up the ranks of Media Ventures artists (much like Nick Glennie-Smith at the time) and doing much of the ghostwriting duties for Zimmer in the Oscar-winner's early collaborative days.
+The intriguing aspect of The Whole Wide World is that unlike other Zimmer co-credited projects in which the better known composer writes a theme or a cue or two, Zimmer did nothing for The Whole Wide World.
 As Gregson-Williams said back at the time of the film's release, "Hans didn't write any music for The Whole Wide World.
-In fact he heard my score for the first time at the premiere."
+In fact, he heard my score for the first time at the premiere."
 Strangely, though, the director emphatically thanks Zimmer for the score and Zimmer's name appears atop the credits for the film and album.
-Another ghostwriting controversy perhaps?
-Nothing ever came of it, maybe because of the project's total obscurity.
-The score by itself is an early and interesting look at Gregson-Williams' solo talent.
+For those who claim that the composer's army of assistants can't be referred to as "ghostwriters," the controversy understandably began with The Whole Wide World.
+Nothing ever came of it, though, likely because of the project's total obscurity.
+Regardless of its curious production, the resulting music is an early and interesting look at Gregson-Williams' solo talent.

 (View results for all titles)